louis-tru/quark/docs/CURRENT_WORK.md

   count/prefix/fill design.
 Atomic operations are still acceptable for unique node allocation and linking a fully written node, but not for complex same-pass small-bucket append/overflow state machines.
-- Final pass3 storage insight from the painful iteration: stop asking "how many short edges can this tile receive?" and instead use the stronger task-side invariant, "one short-edge task can touch at most three tiles."
+- Final short-edge bin storage insight from the painful iteration: stop asking "how many short edges can this tile receive?" and instead use the stronger task-side invariant, "one short-edge task can touch at most three tiles."
 Allocate `maxShortEdgeCount * 3` `CAPAShortEdge` nodes, let each task own